irwansyahwii/ecare-test/README.md

 1. [x] Search for an employee,
 2. [x] Display all his/her managers name up to the root of the tree,
 3. [x] Display the total count of his/her direct reports, and
 4. [x] Display the total count of his/her indirect reports.
+Today, 12th Aug 2024.
+After demoing the system with Pak Samuel and Pak Arif, I realised that I made mistake in the indirect reports count.
+The one currently shown is the count of the direct reports slash the total count of the whole (direct and indirect reports).
+I made this way since it looks better and more intuitif.
+If we choose to display the indirect reports than the UI will look illogical, we might have to show it like this: Eveleen (3/1).
+Where our intuition should say: Eveleen (3/6) where the right number always bigger then the left one.

 ## How It Works